CentralLaserFacility/epac-flatbuffer-formats/README.md

 - timestamp: nanoseconds past epoch
 - dimensions: an array containing details on the dimensions of the image
 - data_type: type of the data stored in the array
-- data: elements of the array
+- data: a raw bytes array
 - attribute: these are extra metadata values, with each having name, description, source, data_type and data fields